btford/grunt-conventional-changelog/README.md

 > Generate a changelog using [conventional-changelog](https://github.com/ajoslin/conventional-changelog)

+*Issues with the output should be reported on the `conventional-changelog` [issue tracker](https://github.com/ajoslin/conventional-changelog/issues).*

 Uses git metadata, based on [these commit conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/).

 View [conventional-changelog/CONVENTIONS.md](https://github.com/ajoslin/conventional-changelog/blob/master/CONVENTIONS.md) for a synopsis of the conventions with commit examples.